-The alternative capitalism is market capitalism, which is an ideal concept from economic theory, meaning that production is by (private) firms in perfect competition.2 Countries have different distances from the ideal.
+Market capitalism is a concept from economic theory, where production is by (private) firms in perfect competition.3 Countries have different distances from this ideal.
 Thus, capitalist systems have shares, s_m and s_p , adding to 1 of market and political capitalism respectively.
 If we had perfect measures for the two, they would have a correlation of -1.

 A set of concepts are close to political capitalism.
 It is state capture, crony capitalism, kleptocracy, and stationary banditry.
 The concepts are increasingly different, and the terms are increasingly derogatory.
 Section 2 claims that (at least) political capitalism, state capture and crony capitalism are indistinguishable.
-Thus, the SC capture index measures all three.
+The state capture index, SC, is a measure of all three.

-The paper considers the definitions and the pattern in SC relative to T, EF, V for state capture/political capitalism, corruption, economic freedom, and democracy respectively, and income, y, see the Appendix table for sources.3 These indices have measurement errors, and they are not defined exactly as wanted by this study.
-However, they are independently collected, and large cross-country data samples are available.
-Table 4 in section 3.1 shows that the five variables are highly correlated.
+The paper considers the definitions and the pattern in SC relative to T, EF, V, and y for corruption, economic freedom, democracy and income, y respectively; see the Appendix table for sources.
+These indices are approximations to the theoretical concepts.
+However, they are independently compiled, and large cross-country data samples are available.
+Table 4 in section 3.1 shows the high correlations between the five variables.

 The two shares s_p and s_m should be proportional to SC and EF, and the two variables are indeed negatively correlated, but the correlation is well above -1 indicating the imperfection of the measures.
-It is partly due to the difference in construction to be discussed below: SC provides relative values around a constant international level, while EF is an absolute measure with international trends.
+It is partly by construction as discussed below: SC provides relative values around a constant international level, while EF is an absolute measure with international trends.

-2 Managers of public firms easily become political insiders using their power in their business.
+3 Managers of public firms easily become political insiders using their power in their business.
 So, we assume that the firms in market capitalism are private, with limited political power.

-3 See also Paldam (2021, 2024, 2025a and b) and Paldam and Saadaoui (2025).
-From now ibid
+4 See also Paldam (2021, 2024, 2025a and b) and Paldam and Saadaoui (2025) - from now ibid.